lwerdna/crcsolver/README.md

 b'penguin'
 ```

-The solve takes what data is known, a list of bits that are unknown, a target crc result, and a crc calculating function which it will call while finding a solution.
+The solve takes what data is known, a list of bits that are unknown, a target CRC result, and a CRC calculating function which it will call while finding a solution.

 Any n-bit CRC is solvable with at least n bits of freedom, but might not have a solution with less.
 Here's a failed attempt to toggle the first 8 bits of b'XXXXXXXX' to the same CRC has b'penguin'.
 When there is no solution, solve() returns None: